faelin/nano-highlight/README.md

 a console, which is usually black with white text.
 If you have a GUI, you probably shouldn't be using nano.

-After installation, the various source code samples in the `examples` directory can be used to check that highlighting is working correctly.
+After installation, the various source code samples in the [examples]/ directory can be used to check that highlighting is working correctly.
 If it doesn't work as expected, see the FAQ below.

 Theme System
 ------------

-All `*.nanorc` files are passed through [mixins.sed] and [custom-theme.sed] before installation.
-These scripts allow rules to be specified in terms of token names or [mixins], instead of hard-coded colors.
+All `*.nanorc` files are passed through [mixins.sed] found in the [scripts]/ directory, and additionally through a theme-definition system ([default.nanorctheme] by default) before installation.
+This system allows rules to be specified in terms of token type names or [mixins], instead of hard-coded colors.

 For example, the following named rule: